Tex Winter: College coaching career

-Winter was named UPI National Coach of the Year in 1958 after he led Kansas State to the Final Four by knocking off Oscar Robertson and second-ranked Cincinnati in an 83-80 double-overtime thriller.
-Junior center Bob Boozer was one of three Wildcats to be named a first team All-America, along with teammates Jack Parr and Roy DeWitz.
+Winter was named UPI National Coach of the Year in 1958, after he led Kansas State to the Final Four by knocking off Oscar Robertson and second-ranked Cincinnati in an 83–80 double-overtime thriller.
+Junior center Bob Boozer was one of three Wildcats to be named a first-team All-American, along with teammates Jack Parr and Roy DeWitz who were also named All-Americans.
+Boozer, Parr and DeWitz were all named to the Midwest-Lawrence All-Regional NCCA team that year.
+Earlier in the season, on February 3, 1958, No. 4 ranked Kansas State defeated Wilt Chamberlain and the No. 2 ranked University of Kansas in double overtime, using a defensive scheme Winter devised to impede Chamberlain's offense.

 K-State advanced to their fourth Final Four in 1964.
 Winter's Wildcats knocked off Texas Western and Wichita State to reach Municipal Auditorium in Kansas City, Missouri.
-Two-time Big Eight selection Willie Murrell averaged 25.3 points per game during the run, which ended in a 90-82 loss to eventual national champion UCLA.
+Two-time Big Eight selection Willie Murrell averaged 25.3 points per game during the run, which ended in a 90–84 loss to eventual national champion UCLA.
+It was the first of UCLA's 9 NCAA championships over the next 10 years.

-In 1962, Winter also wrote the book, entitled The Triple-Post Offense, on the triangle offense – the offense which he utilized with such success at Kansas State.
-Following his leaving Kansas State to his assistant Cotton Fitzsimmons, Winter also served as head coach at the University of Washington (1968-1971, where he was hired by then Athletic Director Joseph Kearney), Northwestern University (1973-1978), and Long Beach State.
-In 1982, LSU's Dale Brown, who Winter befriended when Brown was a high school coach, hired him as an assistant for one year 1983-84.
+In 1962, Winter also wrote the book The Triple-Post Offense, about the triangle offense – the offense which he developed and utilized with such success at Kansas State.
+Following his leaving Kansas State, turning over the head coaching position to his assistant Cotton Fitzsimmons, Winter also served as head coach at the University of Washington (1968–1971, where he was hired by then Athletic Director Joseph Kearney), Northwestern University (1973–1978), and Long Beach State.
+In 1982, LSU's Dale Brown, who Winter befriended when Brown was a high school coach, hired Winter as an assistant for one year 1983–84.

 In 30 years as a college head coach, Winter compiled a career record of 453–334.